elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-differences-in-formality-and-structure-between-a-debate-and-an-oral-discussion.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content outlines the key differences in formality and structure between a debate and an oral discussion, highlighting that debates are formal and structured while oral discussions are informal and collaborative.
+    This content explores the key differences between debates and oral discussions, focusing on their formality, structure, and the nature of participant engagement.
   page_keywords: >-
-    formality, structure, debate, oral discussion, differences, arguments, informal, formal nature, organized, interactive, persuasive, consensus-building
+    debate, oral discussion, formality, structure, arguments, dialogue, competition, audience, rules, roles
 author: QuickTakes
 question: >-
     What are the key differences in formality and structure between a debate and an oral discussion?